AdamDang/kubernetes/test/images/logs-generator/README.md

 ## Usage

-Tool is parametrized with the total number of number that should be generated and the duration of the generation process.
+Tool is parameterized with the total number of number that should be generated and the duration of the generation process.
 For example, if you want to create a throughput of 100 lines per second for a minute, you set total number of lines to 6000 and duration to 1 minute.

 Parameters are passed through environment variables.
 There are no defaults, you should always set up container parameters.
-Total number of line is parametrized through env variable `LOGS_GENERATOR_LINES_TOTAL` and duration in go format is parametrized through env variable `LOGS_GENERATOR_DURATION`.
+Total number of line is parameterized through env variable `LOGS_GENERATOR_LINES_TOTAL` and duration in go format is parameterized through env variable `LOGS_GENERATOR_DURATION`.

 Inside the container all log lines are written to the stdout.